 Later in the summer, join the Chisholm Trail Heritage Center to celebrate cowboy history with the annual National Day of the Cowboy on July 22 from 10:00 AM-5:00 PM.
 Attendees will have the chance to see the 4D Experience Theater, watch animatronic Jesse Chisholm near the campfire, listen to live music and meet special guests.
 The 2017 National Day of the Cowboy event will focus on celebrating the 150th Anniversary of the Start of the Chisholm Trail and is free to the general public that day.

 To round out the 150th celebration in Duncan, you’ll find the theatrical performance and discussion of songs from the All-American Playbook discussing the 1800’s and the American West.
-The performance and review is scheduled for July 23 from 3:00-4:30 PM at the Chisholm Trail Heritage Center.
+The performance and review is scheduled for July 23 from 3:00-4:30 PM at the Simmons Center.